 - Leadership Circle membership = $1000 per year

 Rural electric advocates who want to play a role in shaping government policy have a new tool at their fingertips.
 The Take Action Network is an electronic grassroots advocacy program that encourages rural electric directors, employees, and consumers to contact their elected federal representatives regarding issues of importance to rural electric systems.

 Anyone who is concerned with rural electric issues can take advantage of this new resource by registering at the link below.
 After logging in, users can send a letter prepared by the National Rural Electric Cooperative Association to their U.S. Representative or Senators with one click of a button.
 The Nebraska congressional delegation will receive instantaneous information from their constituents prior to important votes.
 The program takes advantage of Nebraska's public power systems greatest strength: their consumer-owners and constituents.

-Below are links to the websites of Nebraska's congressional delegation and "Thomas" which is the Library of Congress website for information on legislation of interest.
+Below are links to the websites of Nebraska's congressional delegation.
 Also, above you will find a map showing Nebraska's three House of Representatives' districts in relation to the service territories of our member-systems.